 Most are made of polycarbonate, a type of plastic that is recyclable but requires a specialized facility.

-Though some experimental options (namely TAC – or triacetate cellulose) are starting to be used, most lenses these days are made of either polycarbonate or CR39 polarized plastic resin.
+Though some experimental options (namely TAC – or triacetate cellulose) are seeing light, most lenses are made of either polycarbonate or CR39 polarized plastic resin.

-That’s why you always need to remove the lenses before disposing of the frame.
+So always remove the lenses before disposing of the frame.

-The best option is to put the good old “glass” in “sunglasses”.
+The best option is to put the good old “glass” in “sunglasses”, as a few brands are doing.

-Glass has gone out of style because it’s more fragile and heavier, but it’s the most sustainable sunglasses lens material out there.
+Glass has gone out of style because it’s more fragile and heavier, but it’s the most sustainable lens material out there, being 100% recyclable and high-quality—especially if you’re looking for high-quality eco-friendly prescription sunglasses.

 Protecting our eyes is important, but so is protecting the planet.

-Fortunately, with these sustainable sunglasses brands, you don’t have to choose between the two.
+Fortunately, with these sustainable sunglasses brands who stand as a bright spot in a shady industry, you don’t have to choose between the two.

 Or think vintage or used sunglasses, especially if you’re after bespoke frames.